lumicks/pylake/docs/theory/force_calibration/force_calibration.rst

 While these models may look daunting, they are all available in Pylake and can be used by simply providing a few additional arguments to the :class:`~.PassiveCalibrationModel`.
 It is recommended to use these equations when less than 10% systematic error is desired :cite:`tolic2006calibration`.
+No general statement can be made regarding the accuracy that can be achieved with the simple Lorentzian model, nor the direction of the systematic error, as it depends on several physical parameters involved in calibration :cite:`tolic2006calibration,berg2006power`.

 The figure below shows the difference between the hydrodynamically correct model (solid lines) and the idealized Lorentzian model (dashed lines) for various bead sizes.
 It can be seen that for large bead sizes and higher trap powers the differences can be substantial.